kharkarameya-cpu/6LifePlugin/README.md

-# Third Life SMP Plugin
+# Six Life SMP Plugin

 A Bukkit/Spigot plugin that implements a Third Life-style game mode for Minecraft survival multiplayer servers.
 Players have limited lives and must manage their resources strategically.